Kentucky Voter ID

 Well, Kentucky's Voter ID laws are about as porous as Georgia's.
 From the site:

-"(c)A public or private college, university, or postgraduate technical or professional school located within the United States, and the document contains:
+"(c)A public or private college, university, or postgraduate technical or professional school located within the United States, and the document contains:1.
+The name of the individual to whom the document was issued;

 2. A photograph of the individual to whom the document was issued; or,